wso2/demo-open-banking.github.io/sandbox-guide-uk.md

       <img src="/img/tryOutDomesticPaymentsConsent.png" width="800">

-    - Modify the request payload following the sample payload available [here](/attachments/payload-domestic-payment-consent.json){:target="_blank"}.
+    - Replace the request payload with the sample payload available [here](/attachments/payload-domestic-payment-consent.json){:target="_blank"}.
     - Every request will be processed only once per **x-idempotency-key**.
 This needs to be a unique value.
     - Set the **x-fapi-financial-id** value to **open-bank**.
     - The **x-jws-signature** is the JWS signature of the request payload generated in **Generate JWS signature**.

 8. Click **Execute** to create a consent resource.

-    - If the creation is successful, the response body will contain a unique ID for the consent named **ConsentId**.
+If the creation is successful, the response body will contain a unique ID for the consent named **ConsentId**.

 <br/>
 <!-- step 4 -->